yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 | pizza_recipes | pizza_id    | integer   |                | YES         |
 | pizza_recipes | toppings    | text      |                | YES         |

+**Observation**
+ toppings column contains multiple values and is not normalized , it canbe diffcult to query this table.
 </details>